-The Public Relations Major/Minor gives students skills pertaining to the exciting fields of public relations, advertising, and marketing.
-Computer skills are developed and students write articles for the school's newspaper, The Beacon.
+The Public Relations Major/Minor gives students skills pertaining to careers in public relations, event planning, news editing, and image management.
+Web design and journalistic skills are developed.
+Students write articles for the school's newspaper, The Beacon.

 Finally, our Multimedia Major/Minor challenges students with innovative technology associated with film and video production, animation, and multimedia production.
 Student-made productions showcase the marketable skills learned in this hands-on, highly practical major.
+Effective in Fall 2008, students in this program are required to purchase a Macintosh computer and software (at educational discount) for multimedia production; the cost is approximately \$3000 and may be eligible for financial aid as a tuition expense.